microsoft/NimbusML/README.md

 `nimbusml` is a Python module that provides Python bindings for [ML.NET](https://github.com/dotnet/machinelearning).

-ML.NET was originally developed in Microsoft Research and is used across many product groups in Microsoft like Windows, Bing, PowerPoint, Excel and others. `nimbusml` was built to enable data science teams that are more familiar with Python to take advantage of ML.NET's functionality and performance.
+ML.NET was originally developed in Microsoft Research and is used across many product groups in Microsoft like Windows, Bing, PowerPoint, Excel, and others. `nimbusml` was built to enable data science teams that are more familiar with Python to take advantage of ML.NET's functionality and performance.

-This package enables training ML.NET pipelines or integrating ML.NET components directly into [scikit-learn](https://scikit-learn.org/stable/) pipelines (it supports  `numpy.ndarray`, `scipy.sparse_cst`, and `pandas.DataFrame` as inputs).
+`nimbusml` enables training ML.NET pipelines or integrating ML.NET components directly into [scikit-learn](https://scikit-learn.org/stable/) pipelines.
+It adheres to existing `scikit-learn` conventions, allowing simple interoperability between `nimbusml` and `scikit-learn` components, while adding a suite of fast, highly optimized, and scalable algorithms, transforms, and components written in C++ and C\#.

+See examples below showing interoperability with `scikit-learn`.
+A more detailed example in the [documentation](https://docs.microsoft.com/en-us/nimbusml/tutorials/b_c-sentiment-analysis-3-combining-nimbusml-and-scikit-learn) shows using a `nimbusml` component in a `scikit-learn` pipeline, and creating pipeline using only `nimbusml` components.

+`nimbusml` supports `numpy.ndarray`, `scipy.sparse_cst`, and `pandas.DataFrame` as inputs.
+In addition, `nimbusml` also supports streaming from files without loading the dataset into memory with `FileDataStream`, which allows training on data significantly exceeding memory.

 Documentation can be found [here](https://docs.microsoft.com/en-us/NimbusML/overview) and additional notebook samples can be found [here](https://github.com/Microsoft/NimbusML-Samples).